-American Civil War - (em)The Liberator(/em)
+American Civil War for Kids - (em)The Liberator(/em)

 Boston was the center of American antislavery activity.
 It was also the home of The Liberator, a newspaper started by William Lloyd Garrison.
 Garrison was only 26 years old at the time, but had already worked at various newspapers in the North.
 To him, none of the newspapers he had worked at were clear about their position on slavery.
 Garrison wanted to be very clear.